Blog

 Following up ensures that the decisions and tasks from the ad hoc meeting are executed effectively.
 A detailed follow-up keeps everyone aligned and accountable.

-• Share notes promptly: Share meeting notes, including key decisions and assigned tasks, within an hour or two.
+• Share notes promptly: Share session notes, including key decisions and assigned tasks, within an hour or two.
 Use tools like email, Slack, or a project management platform to distribute notes.

-• Emphasize information: Add needed information: Include deadlines and responsible individuals in the follow-up.
+• Emphasise information: Include deadlines and responsible individuals in the follow-up.

-• Distribute summary: Provide a quick meeting summary for team members who couldn’t attend.
+• Distribute summary: Provide a quick summary for team members who couldn’t attend.

 Tools and Resources for Ad Hoc Meetings